 other material risks.

-The following information shall be disclosed by insurance and reinsurance undertakings regarding their risk exposure, including the exposure arising from off-balance sheet positions and the transfer of risk in a securitisation using a legal entity such as a special purpose vehicle:
+2. The following information shall be disclosed by insurance and reinsurance undertakings regarding their risk exposure, including the exposure arising from off-balance sheet positions and the transfer of risk to special purpose vehicles:

 a description of the measures used to assess these risks within the undertaking, including any material changes over the reporting period;